ksasmita/ksasmita.github.io/_teaching/1_teaching.md

 ## A little bit about me

 I'm currently a 5th year Ph.D. candidate in Cornell Psychology Department.
 Through this course, you'll see a little glimpse into my research interests and teaching philosophy.
-Please visit my main [website](https://ksasmita.github.io) to know more about me and my work.

 ## To my students